noir-lang/noir/yellow-paper/docs/contracts/index.md

         - The block number MUST be the next block number
         - The timestamp MUST:
             - be newer than the previous block inclusion
-            - not be in the future
+            - not be in the future (if l1 time is less than l2 time we are in the future)
         - The version MUST be the same as the current version
         - The chainId MUST be the same as the current chainId
     - The ending state of the block (derived from the header) MUST *replace* the state stored in the contract